fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Technology Exchange Fellow

   Josh is a [Ford/MDF Technology Exchange Fellow][jt1].
 As the former Campaign Director for OpenMedia, Josh is a seasoned digital rights strategist and policy expert.
+He leads our work on net neutrality.

 ---